GallagherSecurity/cc-rest-docs/training/README.md

 ## Personal data fields (PDFs)

 A Personal Data Field is an item that adds a custom value to a cardholder.
-Each PDF has a type (text, image, numeric, date, telephone number, email address…) and optional constraints on the values that it can hold.
+Each PDF has a type (text, image, numeric, date, telephone number, email address...) and optional constraints on the values that it can hold.
 For example, text, email, and telephone number types can have a regular expression attached which a new value must match before Command Centre will accept it.
 A date can have a maximum and a minimum.
 Text PDFs can have a list of valid values, like an enumeration.